aidantze/projects.github.io/README.md

 ## YarnLink - Indigenous Mental Health Chatbot

 > [!IMPORTANT]
-> Society Competition Showcase Prototype
+> This project was featured in a Society Competition Showcase!

+> [!NOTE]
+> This project is a group collaboration!

 This group project involved collaborating in a 3-member team to produce **_YarnLink_**, a mental health chatbot designed for Indigenous Australians.
 This was made in response to the shocking statistic that one in three (30%) Indigenous Australian adults experienced high or very high psychological distress in 2022–23.

-The website sends requests passed in as prompts to a backend API, where the Gemini API (ideally commercially this would be its own generative AI model specially trained for this purpose) generates responses to the prompt it is given.
+My contribution was in the technical feasibility and architecture sections of the showcase presentation, but more significantly the creation of this prototype.
+This website sends requests passed in as prompts to a backend API, where the Gemini API (ideally commercially this would be its own generative AI model specially trained for this purpose) generates responses to the prompt it is given.
 Each message is prepended with a crucially important protocol string that contextualises the model for every input, allowing it to handle mlicious or abusive text, and answer all prompts calmly with a dreamtime storytelling mindset (hence the word yarn), in order to appropriately assist in providing mental health advice and solutions to Indigenous Australians using the product.
 The response is then sent back to the website to display to the user.

 Quite impressively, the entire application, both the API and the website, was put together within 1 day!
 It was deployed on Railway for the duration of the competition showcase, but due to the 30 day free trial, has been suspended to minimise costs.
 The GitHub repos can still be accessed below.